Watcha-ma-call-it/DLT-TM/Proposal/TM-with-DLT.md

 ## Translation Memory as a Ledger

-A Translation can be thought of exactly like a ledger with a state.
+A Translation Memory can be thought of exactly like a ledger with a state.
 The transactions in the ledger represents any update to the translation memory, whether its a new source string, providing  a translation for a source or updating an existing translation.
-And the state represents (at a given point in time) is the latest and greatest translations.
-Its pretty much exactly what a translation memory is but explicitly splits up transactions and the state.
+And the state represents (at a given point in time) the latest and greatest translations.
+Its pretty much exactly what a translation memory is but explicitly split up into transactions and the states.
 Lets just illustrate this in a simple example.

-The state is essentially a list of translation object, where each translation looks something like this:
+The state is essentially a list of translation objects, where each translation looks something like this:

 ```json
 {